ExpositionEngineering/exposition-engineering-article-two-starter/README.md

 required parts of the assignment and your project has a passing build in GitHub Actions before the final deadline.

-This assignment will be due at the end of the day for **Week Two, Class One**.
+This assignment will be due at the end of the day for **Week One, Class Two**.

 ## 🐊 Project Assessment